tgen/MARS/README.md

 ## Biological Theory Behind Design

-Multiple Myeloma (MM) is a cancer of plasma cells, a type of white blood cell responsible for producing a single unique immunoglobulin (IG).
+Multiple Myeloma (MM) is a cancer of plasma cells, a type of white blood cell responsible for producing a single unique immunoglobulin (IG, synonym for antibody).
-Experimental data show that it is extremely rare for mutations in oncogenes causing uncontrolled cell growth and mutations in genes responsible for IG production to overlap.
-Consequently, a 100% pure myeloma sample should theoretically exhibit production of only one IG RNA sequence, with additional IG RNA serving as an indicator of decreased purity.
-Furthermore, production of RNA associated with genes *downregulated* in plasma cells should serve as an additional indicator of contamination.
-This software uses the Subread tool featureCounts to obtain RNA counts corresponding to IG genes and known contaminants, and graphs the output to provide an indication of sample purity.
+Experimental data show that MM tumors produce a single IG, where all cells share the same VDJ sequence, and the same selection of heavy and light chains.
+Consequently, a 100% pure myeloma sample should express only one IG RNA sequence, with additional
+IG RNA serving as an indicator of decreased purity.
+Furthermore, production of RNA associated with genes expressed in non-B lineage cells should serve as an additional indicator of contamination.
+This software uses featureCounts, a module of the Subread tool, to quickly obtain RNA counts corresponding to IG genes and known contaminants, and graphs the output to provide an indication of sample purity.

 ### Example of Outputs for Monoclonal Sample